 It is often a good idea to refuel yourself with a cup of tea from any local vendor here.
-The ambience of the local bazaar is not perfect but it is one of its own kinds.
+The ambience of the local bazaar is not perfect but it is one of its own kind.

 Heading to Godkhali

 If you book a full vehicle, which can accommodate 8-10 people, 700 INR ($10) is a reasonable quote.
-In a while, you will cross the Matla river, and thereafter sights change fast, and you will feel you have entered interiors of Bengal.
+In a while, you will cross the Matla river, and thereafter sights change fast, and you will feel you have entered the interiors of Bengal.
 In an hour you reach Godkhali.